This is a list with short descriptions of the top-of-the line features of RadGridView control.

-In-place data editing with validation - RadGridView provides in-place data editing and built-in data validation.
+In-place data editing: RadGridView provides in-place data editing.
 Read more.

 You can easily customize a column’s cell template and the row layout in any way your user experience team may desire.
 You can also combine the built-in appearance settings of the grid with your custom one.
 Furthermore you can customize the grid’s column templates and use unbound data columns.